BC Cancer Foundation

 About BC Cancer Foundation:

-BC Cancer Foundation is a 3-star rated charity with an average results reporting grade.
-The charity is financially transparent and has funding reserves that can cover over nine years of annual program costs.
+BC Cancer Foundation is a 2-star rated charity with a below-average results reporting grade.
+The charity is financially transparent and has reserve funds that can cover eleven years of its annual program costs.

 My anchor